 Natalie has received awards from the Oregon Newspaper Publishers Association and Oregon Newspapers Foundation for educational coverage.
 In 2018, she received an award within USA Today for coverage by Natalie and co-workers Connor Radnovich and Capi Lynn on Salem’s homeless crisis.

 In her free time, Natalie can be found performing with local theatre and dance companies, as well as teaching ballet to university football players.
 She also volunteers regularly with SMART Reading and Fences for Fido.

 She loves exploring the outdoors, reading and writing for fun, traveling, playing her guitar and spending time with her family, friends, fiancé and furry companions.

-Her reporting with the Statesman Journal can also be found at www.StatesmanJournal.com.
+Her website includes some of her news articles and photographs, as well as academic writings, personal essays and more.
+More of her reporting with the Statesman Journal can be found at www.StatesmanJournal.com.